-Due to uncertainties with its Tianjin facility lease and also to optimize the cost structure of the antenna product line and create flexibility in antenna manufacturing, the Company initiated a restructuring plan in 2019 to transition manufacturing from its Tianjin, China facility primarily to contract manufactures in China.
-The Company completed the transition in the first quarter 2022.
-For the quarter ended March 31, 2022, the Company incurred restructuring expenses of \$0.9 million, including \$0.8 million for employee severance and benefits related to the separation of 69 employees and \$0.1 million related to fixed assets and facilities.
+Due to uncertainties with its Tianjin facility lease and to optimize the cost structure of the antenna product line and create flexibility in antenna manufacturing, the Company initiated a restructuring plan in 2019 to transition manufacturing from its Tianjin, China facility primarily to contract manufacturers in China.
+The Company substantially completed the transition in the first quarter 2022.
+For the six months ended June 30, 2022, the Company incurred restructuring expenses of \$1.2 million, including \$1.1 million for employee severance and benefits related to the separation of 78 employees and \$0.1 million related to fixed assets and facilities.
 Severance costs were paid from the Company's cash in its China bank accounts.
-With the transition complete, the Company vacated the Tianjin manufacturing facility in April 2022 and relocated a small team of employees associated with sourcing, quality, and local customer support at a new leased facility in Tianjin, China.
+When the transition was completed in April 2022, the Company vacated the Tianjin manufacturing facility and relocated a small team of employees associated with sourcing, quality, and local customer support in a new leased facility in Tianjin, China.
 See Note 11 for additional information on the Tianjin lease.